D-amino acid dehydrogenase

 This reaction is distinct from the oxidation reaction catalysed by D-amino acid oxidase that uses oxygen as a second substrate, as the dehydrogenase can use many different compounds as electron acceptors, with the physiological substrate being coenzyme Q.

-D-amino acid dehydrogenase is an enzyme that catalyzes NADPH from NADP+ and D- glucose to produce D- amino acids and glucose dehydrogenase.
-Some but not limited to these amino acids are D-leucine, D-isoleucine, and D-Valine, which are essential amino acids that humans cannot synthesize because they are not included in their diet.
-Moreover, D- amino acids catalyzes the formation of 2-oxo acids to produce D- amino acids in the presence of DCIP which is an electron acceptor.
+D-amino acid dehydrogenase is an enzyme that catalyzes NADPH from NADP^{+} and D-glucose to produce D-amino acids and glucose dehydrogenase.
+Some but not limited to these amino acids are D-leucine, D-isoleucine, and D-valine, which are essential amino acids that humans cannot synthesize because they are not included in their diet.
+Moreover, D-amino acids catalyzes the formation of 2-oxo acids to produce D-amino acids in the presence of DCIP which is an electron acceptor.
 D-amino acids are used as components of pharmaceutical products, such as antibiotics, anticoagulants, and pesticides, because they have been shown to be not only more potent than their L enantiomers, but also more resistant to enzyme degradation.
 D-amino acid dehydrogenase enzymes have been synthesized via mutagenesis with an ability to produce straight, branched, cyclic aliphatic and aromatic D-amino acids.
-Solubilized D-amino acid dehydrogenase tends to increase its affinity for D-alanine, D-asparagine, and D-$\alpha$-amino-n-butyrate.
+Solubilized D-amino acid dehydrogenase tends to increase its affinity for D-alanine, D-asparagine, and D-α-amino-n-butyrate.

 In E. coli K12 D-amino acid dehydrogenase is most active with D-alanine as its substrate, as this amino acid is the sole source of carbon, nitrogen, and energy.
 The enzyme works optimally at pH 8.9 and has a Michaelis constant for D-alanine equal to 30 mM.
-DAD discovered in gram-negative E. coli B membrane can convert L-amino acids into D-amino acids as well.
+DAD discovered in Gram-negative E. coli B membrane can convert L-amino acids into D-amino acids as well.

-Additionally, D- amino acid dehydrogenase is used in Dye-Linked dehydrogenase (Dye-DHs) which uses artificial dyes such as 2,6-Dichloroindophenol (DCIP) as their electron acceptor rather than using their natural electron acceptors.
+Additionally, D-amino acid dehydrogenase is used in dye-linked dehydrogenase (dye-DHs) which uses artificial dyes such as 2,6-dichloroindophenol (DCIP) as their electron acceptor rather than using their natural electron acceptors.
 This can accelerate the reaction between the enzyme and the substrate when the electrons are being transferred.

 Use in synthesis reactions

-D-Amino Acid Dehydrogenase has shown itself to be effective in the synthesis of branched-chain amino acids such as D-Leucine, D-Isoleucine, and D-Valine.
+D-amino acid dehydrogenase has shown itself to be effective in the synthesis of branched-chain amino acids such as D-leucine, D-isoleucine, and D-valine.
 In the given study, researchers were successfully able to use D-amino acid dehydrogenase to create high amounts of these products from the starting material of 2-oxo acids, in the presence of ammonia.
 The conditions for this were variable, though the best results appeared at around 65 °C.

 Amino Acids obtained through these reactions resulted in a high enantioselectivity of >99% and high yields of >99%.

 Given the nature of this enzyme, it may be possible to use it in order to create non-branched D-amino acids as well as modified D-amino acids.